grafana/google-sheets-datasource/docs/sources/setup/authentication.md

 1. You must create a Service Account for use by the GCE virtual machine.
 For more information, refer to [Create new service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#createanewserviceaccount).
 1. Verify that the GCE virtual machine instance is running as the service account that you created.
 For more information, refer to [setting up an instance to run as a service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).
 1. Allow access to the specified API scope.
-1. Copy and Paste the project name in the Default project field.
+1. Copy and Paste the project name to an editor which you will use it later when configuring the plugin.

 {{< admonition type="note" >}}
 For more information about creating and enabling service accounts for GCE instances, refer to enabling service accounts for instances in Google documentation.